BlancheC/NotarySingh/README.md

 This is a web application that provides a digital notary service.
 It allows users to securely upload and store their documents, which can be verified using digital signatures.

+Please note we are having issues connecting the front end to the database.
+We will conntect the oneapi files once database is connected.

 ## Installation

 To install and run this application, you need to have Python 3.7 or later installed on your machine.
 Follow these steps to install and run the application: